You have everything ready in the Instant Pot.

 Why do I need the "keep warm" mode?

-It’s useful for some recipes, where you need a natural pressure release.
-When you make Basmati rice you need to cook for 5 minutes and than wait for 10 minutes for natural pressure release (“keep warm”).
+Keep warm mode is useful for some recipes, where you need a natural pressure release.
+When you make Basmati rice you need to cook for 5 minutes and than wait for 10 minutes for natural pressure release.
+During that time, you want that the pot stays warm so the cooking process can continue so you can get a perfect rice.

 How long does it take Instant Pot to natural release pressure?